This post may contain affiliate links. Please read my disclosure policy.

-Which syrup should I use: corn syrup, honey, maple syrup, brown rice syrup or golden syrup?
+Which syrup can I use in these pecan pie bars: corn syrup, honey, maple syrup, brown rice syrup or golden syrup?

 Trying to decide what kind of syrup to use in baking can be confusing to say the least.
 Corn syrup is often frowned upon in baking these days.
 My favorite brand, Karo, does not contain high-fructose corn syrup (HFCS), which is a type of artificial sweetener, but I believe the issue some bakers have with corn syrup is that it’s made from corn instead of pure cane sugar.
 Corn syrup is a good sweetener but whenever possible, why not use a syrup made from pure cane sugar, or even make your own?
 To make 1 cup of syrup combine 1 1/4 cups granulated sugar with 1/4 cup boiling water and stir until dissolved.